-Currently, Regular and probationary employees shall accrue sick leave at the rate of eight (8) hours or seven and one-half (7-1/2) hours, as the case may be, per month, provided they are in a paidy status at least 92% of the one hundred sixty (160) or one hundred fifty (150) straight time hours, as the case may be, that month based on their standard workweek shall be entitled to earn sick leave hours.
+Currently, employees in a paid status at least 92% of the month based on their standard workweek shall be entitled to earn sick leave hours.
 For the purposes of this Section, employees with a standard workweek of 40 or 38 hours shall be entitled to earn 8 hours per month, while those with a standard workweek of 37-1/2 or 36 hours shall be entitled to earn 7-1/2 hours per month.